Secondarily aquatic tetrapods: Sirenians

 The ancestors of the dugong and manatees first appeared in the fossil record about 45 to 50 million years ago in the ocean.

 Pinnipeds

-The fossil records show that phocids existed 12 to 15 million years ago, and odobenids about 14 million years ago.
+The fossil record shows that phocids existed 12 to 15 million years ago, and odobenids about 14 million years ago.
 Their common ancestor must have existed even earlier than that.

 Polar bears

 Although polar bears spend most of their time on the ice rather than in the water, polar bears show the beginnings of aquatic adaptation to swimming (high levels of body fat and nostrils that are able to close), diving, and thermoregulation.
 Distinctly polar bear fossils can be dated to about 100,000 years ago.
 The polar bear has thick fur and layers of fat on its body to protect it from the cold.

 Speculative theories

 Humans

 Proponents of the aquatic ape hypothesis believe that part of human evolution includes some aquatic adaptation, which has been said to explain human hairlessness, bipedalism, increased subcutaneous fat, descended larynx, vernix caseosa, a hooded nose and various other physiological and anatomical changes.
 The idea is not accepted by most scholars who study human evolution.